-Chrysler’s repayment of $7.6 billion in loans to the U.S. and Canadian governments gives an extra boost to the administration of President Barack Obama who lists the bailouts as a successful domestic policy.
+Chrysler’s repayment of $7.6 billion in loans to the governments of the United States and Canada gives an extra boost to the administration of US President Barack Obama who lists the bailouts as a successful domestic policy.

 Using private money, Chrysler was able to fully repay the loan six years before they were due.
 This isn’t the first time that Chrysler was able to pull off such a feat.
 In 1983, Chrysler was recovering from having entered a virtual bankruptcy three years earlier.

 But on that year, it repaid $1.2 billion in government-guaranteed loans seven years before they were due.
-It’s uncertain whether taxpayers in the U.S. and Canada would be able to recover their full investment since it can’t be predicted what the value of their stock in Chrysler would be.
+It is uncertain whether taxpayers in the U.S. and Canada would be able to recover their full investment since it can’t be predicted what the value of their stock in Chrysler would be.

 If the Obama administration had not insisted on bailing out the automakers, the situation would have been much worse.
 In addition, the auto bailout may serve as a template for handling the budget deficit and entitlement reform.